-Pregnancy: ACE inhibitors such as cilazapril may cause severe harm or death to the developing baby if taken by the mother during pregnancy.
+Pregnancy: ACE inhibitors such as cilazapril may cause severe harm or death to the developing baby if taken during pregnancy.
 This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, stop taking it immediately and contact your doctor.

 Children: The safety and effectiveness of using this medication have not been established for children.
 Children should not take this medication.

 Seniors: Seniors may be at an increased risk of experiencing side effects of this medication due to decreased kidney and liver function.